RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952) was accepted to SIMAX!

-- \newicon I wrote a short article on trace estimation lower bounds.
+- I wrote a short article on trace estimation lower bounds.
 Read it [here](https://randnla.github.io/trace-lower-bound)!

-- \newicon I'll be giving a talk on Low-Rank Approximation at the WSU Graduate Research Seminar.
+- I'll be giving a talk on Low-Rank Approximation at the WSU Graduate Research Seminar.
 Thanks to \akash for inviting me out!

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+October 2025:

 - [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920) was accepted to SOSA 2026!
 I presented a [poster](/assets/unbiasedPolysSimons2025poster.pdf) about it at the Simons [Workshop on Linear Systems and Eigenvalue Problems](https://simons.berkeley.edu/workshops/linear-systems-eigenvalue-problems/schedule).

 - [_Does block size matter in randomized block Krylov low-rank approximation?_](https://arxiv.org/abs/2508.06486) was accepted to SODA 2026!

-$\phantom{.}$

-\begin{dropdown}{_Old News_}

 September 2025: